suzuki-0000/CountdownLabel/README.md

 ![sample](Screenshots/example03.gif)

 #### Control countdown
-You can pause, reset, add timer using custom control.
+You can pause, start, add time.

 ```swift
 // check if pause or not